laracraft-tech/laravel-date-scopes/README.md

     /**
      * If you want to include the current day/week/month/year etc. in the range,
      * you could use the inclusive range here as a default.
-     * Note that you can also optionally specify it for quite every scope we offer
+     * Note that you can also fluently specify the range for quite every scope we offer
      * directly when using the scope:
      * Transaction::ofLast7Days(DateRange::INCLUSIVE); (this works for all but the singular "ofLast"-scopes)
      * This will do an inclusive query, even though the global default range here is set to exclusive.